vsavko/regex/README.md

 '+' - OR
 '()' - brackets
 '\e' - for empty string
-'\n' - for null string
+'\n' - for null string.

 The program is not finished yet.